jroig-godaddy/module-federation-example/README.md

 # module-federation-example
-An example of how Module Federation works
+An example of how Module Federation works with React and whatnot

 To run... easiest with two terminal windows